manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 This function combines multiple fully-connected layers of a variable size.
 The first layer in the stack takes as an input tensor the `in_tensor` parameter, which in our example is `x` tensor.
 All subsequent layers take in previous layer output until the last layer is reached.
 The output of the last layer is also a return object of `hidden_layers()` function, that is `h` tensor.
 Function `hidden_layers()` has two parameters where the first, `in_tensor` is the node \(tensor\) to which the hidden layers will be connected to and `layers` parameter is the list of dictionaries for each layer describing number of units \(neurons\) and the type of the activation function per layer.

-When visualised the computational graph for this model would look as follows,
+Computational graph for this model can be presented as

 ```mermaid
   graph LR